 Single Seniors in Fair Health

 Reverse mortgages are a good option, as the elderly individual does not require immediate care.
-Many seniors in this situation will continue to live independently in their home for some years, and they can use the proceeds from a reverse mortgage to purchase long term care insurance and / or make modifications to their home.
+Many seniors in this situation will continue to live independently in their home for some years.
+And they can use the proceeds from a reverse mortgage to buy long term care insurance and / or make modifications to their home.
 This, in turn, makes the home safer and more accessible, which can prolong or allow them to age at home indefinitely.

 Single Seniors in Need of Care

 If the family can provide enough care to enable the individual to remain living in their home or the proceeds from a reverse mortgage can pay for in-home care or adult day care, then a reverse mortgage is a viable option.
 However, if care cannot be provided at home and the senior’s health will require them to move into assisted living or a skilled nursing home in the near future, then a reverse mortgage might not be the best option.
 This is because the rules that govern reverse mortgages require that a home be sold if the owner lives outside the home for 12 continuous months.
 Thus, selling or renting the home is a better option.

 Reverse mortgages are a good option when neither senior requires immediate care and at least one of the spouses will be living in their home for some years.
 Couples in this situation will often use the proceeds to buy long term care insurance or make home accessibility modifications in anticipation of a future disability.
 Some individuals are concerned that if they live in the home for many years and continue to borrow against the home’s value, their loan may exceed the value of the home.
 This is an unwarranted concern because the government assumes this risk and seniors will never owe more than their home’s value.value.